adamchalmers/carroll/README.md

  - ```table```: Prints a truth table for an expression.
 Optionally checks satisfiability and tautology too.
  - ```equiv```: Checks two expressions for logical equivalence (i.e. whether they compute the same boolean function)
  - ```cnf``` and ```dnf```: Converts an expression to its equivalent in conjunctive or disjunctive normal form.
+ - ```proof```: Accepts propositions from stdin until an empty proposition is entered.
+Checks if the last proposition (conclusion) is implied by the previous propositions (premises).

 <h2>Planned features:</h2>